 To the west of the area of the bunker, along the public road giving access to today’s airport, some of the original Soviet housing can be seen, apparently still inhabited in some parts.
 The base offers also some aircraft shelters close to the southeastern corner, but these are used as storages, and they are fenced and inaccessible.

-Generally speaking, Finsterwalde deserves a visit for the still active part of the airport, and for the unique nuclear bunker – even though it is worst preserved of the kind in the GDR, the ‘Soviet ghost aura’ can still be perceived.
+Generally speaking, Finsterwalde deserves a visit for the still active part of the airport, and for the unique nuclear bunker – even though it is the worst preserved of the kind in the GDR, the ‘Soviet ghost aura’ can still be perceived.
 A visit of about 1-1.5 hour, including a walk to the bunker and back, may be enough for the entire installation.

 Getting there and moving around

 Finsterwalde is located about 20 miles east of Cottbus, and about 55 miles south of downtown Berlin.
 The town of Finsterwalde has also another GA airport, to the northwest of the urban area.
 The former base is located south, and can be reached looking for ‘Fliegerstrasse’ if leaving the city to the south on ‘Dresdner Strasse’, or for ‘Sudstrasse’ when leaving on the L60 to the southeast.
 In any case, less than 2 miles south of the city center.
 Parking is possible besides the control tower, or close to the former railway station.
-As written above, the place is not abandoned, there are small business all around and even some fields of solar cells.
-Anyway I didn’t attract any attention when exploring the abandoned building of the railway station – even though I am sure I was spotted by the cars passing by – and when heading by foot in the trees to reach the nuclear bunker.
+As written above, the place is not abandoned, there are small businesses all around and even some fields of solar cells.
+Anyway I didn’t attract any unwanted attention when exploring the abandoned building of the railway station – even though I am sure I was spotted by the cars passing by – and when heading by foot in the trees to reach the nuclear bunker.

 The countryside around the small sleepy town of Zeithain was once busy with tank operations, with extensive training grounds dating from before WWII.
 The Soviets maintained the original function of the installation.
-More recently, the area was mostly cleaned up, almost no buildings remain and trees have grown covering the once barren area for maneuvers, but a the partially fenced former military zone still hides an item of great interest from the Cold War age.
+More recently, the area was mostly cleaned up, almost no buildings remain and trees have grown covering the once barren area for maneuvers, but the partially fenced former military zone still hides an item of great interest from the Cold War age.

 It is a complete Soviet commemorative monument.
 The first part is a very unusual statue of Lenin, in a somewhat informal pose with a hand in his pocket.
 The centerpiece is a mural with a map showing the trail followed by the Soviets to reach Berlin during the Great Patriotic War of 1941-45 – which is how Russians call WWII.
 The mural is extremely well preserved, I would say it was refurbished at some point in recent history.